GraphQL API

 Warmup

-By default, Aidbox does in memory index cache warmup when the first request comes in.
+By default, Aidbox does an in-memory index cache warmup when the first request comes in.

 You can change it to warmup cache on startup.